Faculty

 CSIL

-Louis holds a multidisciplinary Master’s Degree from Sciences Po Paris, completed by an exchange year at the Georgia Institute of Technology (USA) where he studied economic and science policy.
+Louis holds a Master’s degree from Sciences Po Paris and completed an exchange year at the Georgia Institute of Technology.

 Enrico De Bernardis